ejwillemse/BAN313Assignments/chapter1.md

 test_object("CI_high", undefined_msg = "Make sure to calculate the higher confidence interval value and assign your answer to `CI_high`.",
             incorrect_msg = "Make sure to calculate the higher confidence interval value and assign your answer to `CI_high`.")

 success_msg("Correct!
-Remember to copy and paste your answer from the editor into the `Assignment 1B: datacamp backup answers` test on clickUP.")
+Remember to copy and paste your answer code from the `script.R` window on to the top-right into the `Assignment 1B: datacamp backup answers - Confidence interval for proportions` question.
+DO NOT copy and paste the console output.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:0b9e31a47e